jcolag/ProceduralStories/README.md

  * One degree of longitude by one degree of latitude is a _big_ space, but that map is used because the file has a reasonable size.
 In the downloads at the SEDAC site, you can also find maps whose cells are one kilometer by one kilometer.
 The existing code should at least _mostly_ work for those.
  * A handful of countries recognized by SEDAC are not recognized by the rest of the world.

-Given a country, then, `generate` uses the JSON conversion of the [CIA World Factbook](https://github.com/iancoleman/cia_world_factbook_api) to create a random skeletal background for the target person based on the country, including:
+Given a country, then, `generate` uses the JSON conversion of the [CIA World Factbook](https://github.com/iancoleman/cia_world_factbook_api) and other data to create a random skeletal background for the target person based on the country, including:

  * Age range
- * Gender
+ * Gender Identity and Sexuality
  * Religion
  * Ethnicity
  * Literacy
+ * Average Skin Tone for the Region
  * Languages Spoken
+ * Physical impairments and psychological disorders
+ * A random name

 Because the data is on the national level, the religion, ethnicity, and language information do _not_ necessarily correlate appropriately with each other or with location.
 To explain, here's one example.